Connecting to Country

 • opportunities to engage with language and stories about significant places

-• projects that focus on women’s or men’s business.
+• projects that focus on women’s or men’s business (secret/sacred information is not required for the application or acquittal process).

 Where possible, your activity should seek to document, preserve and archive stories or cultural knowledge for access by future generations.

-This may involve including activities that digitise or transcribe oral histories, or filming or exhibiting on Country projects.
+This may involve recording, digitising or transcribing oral histories or videos or exhibiting images from on-Country projects.

-Applicants are encouraged to provide evidence of how materials generated by their project will be appropriately managed for present and future generations to access.
+Applicants are encouraged to provide evidence of how materials generated by their project will be appropriately stored and made available for current and future generations to access and, if relevant, how access to any secret/sacred materials will be managed.

 What can’t I apply for?